 If you are interested in volunteering with our agency, please contact our Human Resources Office at (208) 746-3351 or (800) 326-4843.

 Volunteer Ombudsman Program

 Volunteer ombudsmen enhance the quality of life for people living in long-term-care facilities in North Central Idaho.
 After being certified, they visit residents in a skilled nursing or assisted living facility weekly, bringing meaning and relationship to people residing there.

 After passing a background check, applicants accepted to the Volunteer Ombudsman Program receive free state-certificated training.
 The 24-hour classroom training includes: the history of the Ombudsman Program, the aging process, communication, resident rights, complaint investigation, laws governing long-term-care, program procedures and documentation, and referrals.
 Certified volunteer ombudsmen receive on-going training and networking opportunities during a regular monthly meeting with their local peer group and semi-annual all-team meetings.

 For more information and/or an application call the Volunteer Ombudsman Manager at (208) 791-7262.

-Opportunities to serve others in the CIRCLES® Initiative could include meal preparation, meal serving, being part of the child care team, transporting people to and from CIRCLES® activities, being part of a team that guides the current and future directions of CIRCLES®, and assisting in identifying and addressing the barriers to living life without the basic services and opportunities all people need.
+Opportunities to serve others in The Future Story Initiative could include meal preparation, meal serving, being part of the child care team, transporting people to and from activities and assisting in identifying and addressing the barriers to living life without the basic services and opportunities all people need.